GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 The callback take 3 parameters about a message and in the case of `C` callbacks a pointer to user data.

 - loglevel an integer code describing the level of the message as described above.
-- identifier a string with the name of the object generating the message (may be empty)
+- header a string with the name of the object generating the message and possibly some state and time information (may be empty)
 - message the actual message to log

 ## Log Buffer

-As of Version 3.2
+As of Version 3.2,
 HELICS cores, brokers, and federates have the capability to buffer log messages.
-This can be activated via the `--logbuffer` flag, or `--logbuffersize=X` option.
+This can be activated via the `--logbuffer` flag, or `--logbuffer=X` option.
 The default size is 10 messages for the `--logbuffer` flag.
 For cores and federates there is a `HELICS_PROPERTY_INT_LOG_BUFFER_SIZE` property that can be set.
 And it can also be activated via the [`logbuffer <X>` command](../advanced_topics/commandInterface.md) remotely. `<X>` is the desired size of the buffer. `logbuffer stop` will deactivate the buffer in a remote command.
 The logs can be retrieved via the ["logs"](../advanced_topics/queries.md) query.
 The buffer is available even after disconnect for cores and brokers from the local object.

 ## Additional Broker Features